ILAMUGUNTHAN/ProjectManagementTool/README.md

 </p>

-<p align="center">The "Team Tracker Application" is a comprehensive desktop tool designed to facilitate project management within organizations.
+<p align="center">The "Project Management Tool" is a comprehensive desktop tool designed to facilitate project management within organizations.
 Developed using the Winforms Framework, this application operates locally within an organization's network, eliminating the need for internet connectivity or cloud storage.
 The primary focus of the application is to streamline project tracking and task management in a hierarchical structure, ensuring confidentiality and efficiency within teams.
 The application boasts eight key features tailored to different roles within the organization.
 Project managers, team leaders, and directors have access to features such as viewing all tasks and team members' tasks on a project-by-project basis, as well as the ability to create, update, and delete tasks within their assigned projects.
 Team members, on the other hand, can view and update tasks assigned to them within the current project.</p>

 <p align="center">